-Designed for small groups, in-depth teacher workshops introduce new ways of thinking about the curriculum and innovative teaching approaches through the exploration of the museum’s art collections and exhibitions.
-Workshops are from 9 a.m. to 3 p.m.
-Each participant receives an illustrated teacher packet and certificate of participation.
+Designed for small groups, in-depth teacher workshops use the Museum's art collections and exhibitions to introduce new ways of thinking about the curriculum and to show innovative teaching approaches.
+Each educator receives an illustrated teacher packet and a certificate of participation.
 Lunch is provided.
-Unless otherwise noted, registration is $35 for MFAH Members, $40 for nonmembers.
-Most workshops are approved by the Texas Association of Gifted and Talented.
-To register by mail, click here to download a registration form.
-To register online, click below.
+Most workshops are approved by the Texas Association for the Gifted and Talented.

 LTA/MFAH Workshops for Teachers

 Learning Through Art at the MFAH (LTA/MFAH) connects the Museum's collections of world art into the classroom curriculum for art, language arts, math, science, and social studies.
 Through discussions in the Museum´s galleries and hands-on art projects using everyday materials, LTA/MFAH elementary-level teacher training introduces TEKS and STAAR-aligned lessons that use the visual arts to teach students how to think critically and creatively as well as encourage self-confident, self-motivated and self-disciplined learners.
 LTA/MFAH bridges disciplines and curriculums to enable students to explore key concepts in the real world context of the art museum while teaching literacy and writing skills, math, science, and social studies.
 Use the Museum’s elementary curriculum, Learning Through Art at the MFAH, to integrate higher level cognitive skills, such as observing and organizing information, making predictions and communicating ideas and thoughts with art inquiry methods to ultimately promote the students’ development of 21st-century skills that are needed to succeed in the world.